regoclint/prac/Notes.md

 - Master slave configs provide better availability and consistency as writes happen only to master and then it fans out, read can happen anywhere
 - Drawbacks - Joins, Shards are fixed, hierarchical sharding further divides shards into smaller shards
 - While sharding, its important to remember how yr putting, getting and most frequent get/filter query so as to optimise sharding
+- Choosing the key to shard should help achieve a balanced load

 Load balancing helps you scale horizontally across an ever-increasing number of servers
     - Any part of the system that's distributed requires a load balancer
-    - Load balancer should also have master slave design to prevent SPF Reliability is to do with business operations.
+    - Load balancer should also have master slave design to prevent SPF
+    - Helps prevent requests from going to unhealthy servers
+    - Encrypt and decrypt
+    - X.509 Certf management
+    - Session persistence

+Count min sketch algo https://www.youtube.com/watch?v=ibxXO-b14j4
+    - It is a probabilistic algo, to count frequencies in O(1) space
+    - A sketch(matrix) will have the hash functions as row and col as max value of the hash function
+    - Each input should have a unique value from the hash functions
+    - The minimum value of the values in the matrix is the frequency
+    - can give a higher count due to hash collisions.
+Then use more hash functions

+Caching
+    - Caching is done at all levels but often closer to the front end
+    - Additional caching in the node can make it even faster Cache invalidation/write policy types Write-through cache
+            - Put into cache and db simultaneously.
+            - 2 write calls so slower. but very persistent
+            - used where latency is not an issue and cache hits are more important Write-around
+            - First write to db then later cache
+            - Leads to initial cache misses. but persistent
+            - Used where persistence is more important Write-back
+            - First write to cache then later to db
+            - Very fast.
+But not very persistent
+            - Used where data is not very critical and reads need to be quick Cache eviction policies - LRU,etc

+Reliability is to do with business operations.
 Availability is being online.
 A reliable sys is available not necessarily vice versa

 CAP theorem